1 The Lord reigns, let the earth be glad;

 Hands: “Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment” (Romans 12:3).
 How will being humble before Jesus make you more humble before others today?

 Prayer: Heavenly Father, the heavens proclaim your righteousness.
 You are the Creator and Lord above all things.
-You are the one who controls all things and even the spread of a virus is in your hands.
 I can only tremble before you.
 Thank you for your mercy to me in Jesus.
 In view of your mercy, help me to walk humbly before him today.
 In view of your mercy, help me to walk humbly before others today.
 In Jesus’ Name, Amen.